Preamble

 • BLAST search

-• Main role: finds sequences homologous to that of the PDB query.
+- Main function: finds sequences homologous to that of the query structure.

 If the option Enable the BLAST search is activated (default), a BLAST+ search is performed against a chosen sequence database (defined by the Choose a database option):